waku-org/specs/standards/application/p2p-reliability.md

 but the accompanying bump in resource usage will be unacceptable for the average Waku user.
 At the same time,
 none of the reliability strategies described here can _guarantee_ end-to-end reliability from an application's perspective.
+This is due to the inherent probabilistic nature of p2p message propagation on the routing layer.
+For example, certain sections of the network may become temporarily unreachable due to a network split, without this being visible on a hop-to-hop basis.
+Only the application has the end-to-end view to ensure reliability spanning all routing layer hops between that application's publishers and intended recipients.
 For applications with an integrated end-to-end reliability protocol, most p2p reliability strategies can be minimally configured (or even disabled) to save resources.